1981 24 Hours of Le Mans: Finish and post-race

 Schuppan had fought his way back up to fourth by noon when he drifted to a stop in the Porsche Curves with fuel-injection problems.
 Using his two-way radio to the pits, after 45 minutes he was able to get the car restarted and crawl back to the team.
 After another 45 minutes, and a new fuel-pump was fitted they rejoined at 1pm, eventually finishing down the field in 12th.

 Bell drove the final two hours in the leading Porsche, in the end taking a very comfortable victory – at 186 km, it was the biggest winning margin in over a decade.
 But it was still a major exertion – on the rostrum Bell fainted from the heat and exhaustion.
 The two Rondeaux finished second and third, in formation, once again claiming the GTP class win.
-Fourth was the unheralded Ivey 935 winning Group 5 which, aside from an quarter hour spent on an alternator issue in the morning, had run well through the Sunday.
-After battling ignition issues at every fuel stop, Charles Pozzi's Ferrari team snatched an exciting GTX win in a back-and-forth duel with the Cooke-Woods 935 that finished barely 3 km behind.
+Fourth was the unheralded Ivey 935 winning Group 5 which, aside from a quarter hour spent on an alternator issue in the morning, had run well through the Sunday.
+After battling ignition issues at every fuel stop, Charles Pozzi's Ferrari team snatched an exciting GTX win in a back-and-forth duel with the Cooke-Woods 935 that finished barely 1.8 mi. behind.
 The sixth place for Anne-Charlotte Verney was the best result for a female driver since Odette Siko got fourth in 1932.
 Bob Garretson went on to win this year's World Championship of Drivers.